Federal agencies need stricter limits on facial recognition to protect privacy, says government watchdog

 “Why on earth does the Fish and Wildlife Service need a facial recognition database?
 Why does the IRS?
 A lot of these agencies really have no need for this technology,” said Albert Fox Cahn, executive director of the Surveillance Technology Oversight Project, a group that advocates against the discriminatory use of surveillance tools.
 “These agencies are effectively normalizing this technology as a permanent part of our infrastructure.
 And we have no real guidance or protections.”

-Six agencies, including the U.S. Park Police and the FBI said they had used facial recognition on people who participated in protests after the killing of George Floyd by Minneapolis police officer in May 2020.
-The agencies said they only used it on people they suspected of breaking the law, according to the report.
-The U.S. Capitol Police used Clearview AI to conduct its investigation into the Jan.
+Six agencies, including the U.S. Park Police and the FBI, said they had used facial recognition on people who participated in protests after the killing of George Floyd by a Minneapolis police officer in May 2020.
+The agencies said they used it only on people they suspected of breaking the law, according to the report.
+The U.S. Capitol Police used Clearview AI to conduct its investigation of the Jan.
 6 attack on the Capitol.
 Customs and Border Protection and the State Department said they ran searches for Capitol rioters on their own databases at the request of other federal agencies.

-But facial recognition has been used heavily for non-law enforcement reasons too.
-The Secret Service tested using the tech for checking who was entering and leaving the White House, but told the GAO it ended up abandoning the idea.
+Facial recognition has been used heavily for non-law-enforcement reasons, too.
+The Secret Service tested using the tech for checking who was entering and leaving the White House but told the GAO it ended up abandoning the idea.
 The Transportation Security Authority is testing using facial recognition to verify the identify of travelers at airports.
-And federal court officers used it to verify the identity of people under court-ordered supervision so as to avoid in-person contact during the covid pandemic.
+And federal court officers used it to verify the identity of people under court-ordered supervision, to avoid in-person contact during the coronavirus pandemic.

 “One of our, you know, really strong concerns throughout has been that we would see the proliferation of invasive and biased technology to respond to a public health threat,” Cahn said.

-The government should go well beyond the GAO’s recommendation to enact more controls and institute a moratorium on using facial recognition completely, Cahn said.
+The government should go well beyond the GAO’s recommendation to enact more controls, Cahn said, and institute a moratorium on using facial recognition.

 The GAO report also shows the breadth of facial recognition databases that government agencies and private companies have access to.

-Government databases vary from the Bureau of Prison’s collection of 8,000 employee and contractor photos, to the Office of Biometric and Identity Management’s massive trove of 836 million passport, mug shot and visa application pictures.
+Government databases vary, from the Bureau of Prison’s collection of 8,000 employee and contractor photos to the Office of Biometric and Identity Management’s massive trove of 836 million passport, mug-shot and visa application pictures.
 Private companies’ databases are even bigger.
-Clearview AI claims its system has 3 billion images that it scraped from the Internet, including Facebook and other social media profiles.
+Clearview AI claims its system has 3 billion images that it scraped from the Internet, including from Facebook and other social media profiles.

-It’s likely every American is represented multiple times over in several different collections, owned by both private and government entities.
+It is likely that every American is represented multiple times over in several collections, owned by both private and government entities.